Pollution: Control

 Pollution control is a term used in environmental management.
-It means the control of emissions and effluents into air, water or soil.
+It refers to the control of emissions and effluents into air, water or soil.
 Without pollution control, the waste products from overconsumption, heating, agriculture, mining, manufacturing, transportation and other human activities, whether they accumulate or disperse, will degrade the environment.
 In the hierarchy of controls, pollution prevention and waste minimization are more desirable than pollution control.
 In the field of land development, low impact development is a similar technique for the prevention of urban runoff.

 Policy, law and monitoring/transparency/life-cycle assessment-attached economics could be developed and enforced to control pollution.
 A review concluded that there is a lack of attention and action such as work on a globally supported "formal science–policy interface", e.g. to "inform intervention, influence research, and guide funding".

+In September 2023 a Global Framework on Chemicals aiming to reduce pollution was agreed during an international conference in Bonn, Germany.
+The framework includes 28 targets, for example, to "end the use of hazardous pesticides in agriculture where the risks have not been managed" by 2035.